MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Endpoint: [POST /api/reports/\{reportId}/instances](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Reports/createReportInstance)

-This endpoint creates a new instance of a specific report in a specific project on the MicroStrategy Intelligence Server and returns the results if processing has finished.
+This endpoint creates a new instance of a specific report in a specific project on the Intelligence Server and returns the results if processing has finished.
 You can refine the amount of data that is returned using offset and limit parameters in the request and specifying filtering parameters in the body of the request.
 You can check whether processing has finished by checking the value of status in the body of the request.

 - Identify the project by passing the project ID in the request header.
 - Identify the report by passing the report ID in the path of the request.